JPLeoRX/youtube-download-cli/README.md

 # Usage
 I tried to keep it as basic as possible, after installation the tool can be accessed from terminal.
 You need to specify a YouTube URL for download.
 An optional mode to switch between video & audio (mp4 or mp3) downloads.
 And an optional output directory path.
 By default all downloaded files will be saved in current working directory from which you launched this script.

+This tool was tested on MacOS and Ubuntu, and probably won't work on Windows.
 ### Help
 ```bash
 leo@c6p2 ~ % youtube-download-cli -h